ThreeDotsLabs/watermill/docs/content/docs/cqrs.md

 - **blue** post-its are commands
 - **orange** post-its are events
 - **green** post-its are read models, asynchronously generated from events
-- **violet** post-its are policies, which are triggered by events and produces commands
+- **violet** post-its are policies, which are triggered by events and produce commands
-- **pink** post its are hot-spots, we mark places when problems often occur
+- **pink** post its are hot-spots; we mark places where problems often occur

 ![CQRS Event Storming](https://threedots.tech/watermill-io/cqrs-example-storming.png)

 The domain is simple:

-- Guest is able to **book the room**.
+- A Guest is able to **book a room**.
-- **Whenever a room is booked, we order beer** for the guest (because we love our guests).
+- **Whenever a room is booked, we order a beer** for the guest (because we love our guests).
-    - We know, that sometimes there is **not enough of beer**.
+    - We know that sometimes there are **not enough beers**.
-- We generate **financial report** based on the bookings.
+- We generate a **financial report** based on the bookings.

 ### Sending a command

-In the beginning, we need to simulate the guest action.
+For the beginning, we need to simulate the guest's action.

 {{% render-md %}}
 {{% load-snippet-partial file="content/src-link/_examples/cqrs-protobuf/main.go" first_line_contains="bookRoomCmd := &BookRoom{" last_line_contains="panic(err)" padding_after="1" %}}